How to tell HM Revenue and Customs (HMRC) about your complaint, and how we'll deal with it.

 - give you a final response

-Once HMRC gives you that response, their complaints procedure is complete.
+Once we give you that response, our complaints procedure is complete.

 If you’re still unhappy following the second HMRC review, you can ask the Adjudicator to look into your complaint.
 The Adjudicator is a fair and unbiased referee and their service is free.

-HMRC will tell you how to contact the Adjudicator when they give you their final response.
-The Adjudicator will only look at your complaint after HMRC has tried to put it right for you.
+HMRC will tell you how to contact the Adjudicator when we give you our final response.
+The Adjudicator will only look at your complaint after we’ve tried to put it right for you.
 The Adjudicator’s Office website has more information.

 The Parliamentary and Health Service Ombudsman

 You can also ask a Member of Parliament to refer your complaint to the Parliamentary and Health Service Ombudsman.
-The Ombudsman is independent and will look into a complaint, usually after it has been considered by the Adjudicator.
-More information is on the Ombudsman website.
+The Ombudsman is independent and will look into a complaint, usually after it’s been considered by the Adjudicator.

-Where tax is due, while HMRC, the Adjudicator, or the Parliamentary Ombudsman are dealing with your complaint, you should continue to pay the amounts due.
+You should continue to pay any tax that’s due while HMRC, the Adjudicator, or the Parliamentary Ombudsman are dealing with your complaint.
 If you stop or delay your payments you may be charged interest or penalties.